GeoMOER/moer-base-r/docs/units/_unit03/unit03-01_Intro.md

 At the end of this unit you should know

-* what integer, character, string, float, boolean and NULL/NA mean
-* the differences between the data types mentioned above
-* what variables, arrays, matrices, data frames and lists are
+* what vectors, arrays, matrices, data frames and lists are
 * and how the data types are stored in them

 ## Comments?